- “40 Days for Life” group challenges local authorities for prohibiting their prayer for women and children outside pre-abortion advisory centre

 ADF International is advocating to protect the work of pro-life volunteers and prayer groups like Pavica’s.
 The human rights organization hope that the outcomes will restore freedom of speech, assembly and religion, as well as enable prayer and support for vulnerable women and their children.

 “What kind of society withholds prayer for vulnerable women and children?
 By prohibiting even silent prayer near a pre-abortion counselling centre, the Pforzheim authorities have gone beyond what could be considered reasonable or proportionate.
 Freedom of speech is the foundation of every free and fair democracy.
 Pavica and her group have a deeply-held belief on abortion.
 To hold this belief is a fundamental right, as is the right to express this through peaceful assembly.
-Whether or not they agree with Pavica’s views, everyone can support the importance of these foundational protections,” says Dr. Felix Böllmann, legal counsel for ADF International.
+Whether or not they agree with Pavica’s views, everyone can support the importance of these foundational protections.
+We hope the court will agree and affirm these rights at the hearing,” says Dr. Felix Böllmann, legal counsel for ADF International.